ffquintella/docker-rundeck/README.md

 ### Version

+* Version: `2.7.1.6` - Latest: Small adjtments on logs
-* Version: `2.7.1.5` - Latest: Change configuration file to rundeck-config.properties
+* Version: `2.7.1.5` - Change configuration file to rundeck-config.properties
 * Version: `2.7.1.4` - Added the RUNDECK_URL parameter
 * Version: `2.7.1.3` - Fixes on the docker image & puppet base image upgrade
 * Version: `2.7.1.2` - Auto repopulation of /etc/rundeck in the case you want to mount it